Prof. Mario Macis

 I am a member of the Editorial Board of the Italian Economic Journal.

-I write Op-eds for La Nuova Sardegna and, occasionally, contributions to La Voce (in Italian), ProMarket (University of Chicago - Stigler Center), VoxDev, and VoxEU (CEPR).
+I write Op-eds for La Nuova Sardegna, articles for ECO, mainly on the economics of health, and, occasionally, contributions to La Voce (in Italian), ProMarket (University of Chicago - Stigler Center), VoxDev, and VoxEU (CEPR).

 Before joining Hopkins, I was a faculty member at the University of Michigan, Ross School of Business.
 I received my PhD in Economics from the University of Chicago, Department of Economics, and my Laurea in Economics and Social Disciplines (DES) from Bocconi University in Milan, Italy.